valkey-io/iovalkey/README.md

 Redis 2.8 added the `SCAN` command to incrementally iterate through the keys in the database.
 It's different from `KEYS` in that
 `SCAN` only returns a small number of elements each call, so it can be used in production without the downside of blocking the server for a long time.
 However, it requires recording the cursor on the client side each time the `SCAN` command is called in order to iterate through all the keys correctly.
-Since it's a relatively common use case, ioredis provides a streaming interface for the `SCAN` command to make things much easier.
+Since it's a relatively common use case, iovalkey provides a streaming interface for the `SCAN` command to make things much easier.
 A readable stream can be created by calling `scanStream`:

 ```javascript